-Push the $-\frac{1}{2}$ button when the ignition key is in the ON position.
-The outside temperature will be displayed (1).
+Push the -N- button for about 1 second when the ignition key is in the ON position to toggle the outside temperature and compass direction display (1) on or off.

-To change from °F to °C, push and hold the -N- button for about 3 seconds until the display begins to flash.
+• To change from °F to °C, push and hold the -N- button for about 3 seconds until the display begins to flash.
 Press the button again to toggle between °F and °C. Once you have selected °F or °C, the display will continue to flash for about 5 seconds, then the temperature will display.